-Despite never completing high school, the Scottish-Australian ended up making quite the name for himself.
+Despite never completing high school, the Scottish-Australian Scott Neeson ended up making quite the name for himself.

 "I was educated in Australia and was not an especially adept student.
 I left before finishing high school.
 The federal government job scheme found a job for me working as a projectionist at the drive-in movie theaters," he says.

-Scott's position at the movie company eventually lead to work as an office and marketing assistant.
-Scott worked his way up the ladder, becoming the managing director of the distribution arm at Hoyts in 1987.
+This position at the movie company eventually led to work as an office and marketing assistant.
+Scott worked his way up the ladder, becoming the managing director of the distribution arm at the Hoyts cinema chain in 1987.

 In 1993, Scott’s career took him to the beating heart of the film industry – Los Angeles.